sib-swiss/kgsteward/example/first_steps_graphdb/README.md

 This environment variable `KGSTEWARD_ROOT_DIR` will be used through all the examples.

 2. Install (the free version of) GraphDB from [Ontotext website](https://www.ontotext.com/products/graphdb/download/?ref=menu), following the vendor instructions.
-Launch GraphDB, using the application icons or the commend line.
+Launch GraphDB, using the application icon or the command line.
 By default, the user interface of GraphDB becomes available at http://localhost:7200.

-3. In another terminal with $KGSTEWARD_ROOT_DIR defined as above, and after kgsteward has been installed ([instructions here](https://github.com/sib-swiss/kgsteward)), run the following commands to rewrite and populate the BEATLE_DEMO repository according to the content of `first_steps_fuseki.yaml`
+3. In another terminal with $KGSTEWARD_ROOT_DIR defined as above, and after kgsteward has been installed ([instructions here](https://github.com/sib-swiss/kgsteward)), run the following commands to rewrite and populate the BEATLE_DEMO repository according to the content of `first_steps_graphdb.yaml`

 ```
 cd $KGSTEWARD_ROOT_DIR/example/first_steps_graphdb